 The cost of the airship program is 300 million euros, and one NATAC costs about 10 million euros.

-Desert areas on our planet stretch for 45 million square kilometers, so Voliris sees a lot of practical applications for its airship and the company expects to sell close to 2,000 units over the next 20 years, with the main target being north of Africa, North America and Russia.
+Desert areas on our planet stretch for 45 million square kilometers, so Voliris sees a lot of practical applications for its airship and the company expects to sell close to 2,000 units over the next 20 years, with the main target being north of Africa, North America, and Russia.

 “The container is carried between the rigid structure and it can lift 30.4 tons and a 40-foot container,” Siegel says.
 “It can be utilized in any desert area where these is no infrastructure.”

 Currently, there are no rules and regulations in place for this sort of aircraft, and the company has no plans to certify it as of yet.
-Siegel notes there are no regulatory requirements because such aircrafts don’t exist, so the company will need to build them and test them and write all the regulatory requirements.
+Siegel notes there are no regulatory requirements because such aircraft don’t exist, so the company will need to build them and test them and write all the regulatory requirements.

 “We just need the authorization of the government in place,” Siegel says.
 “We want to manufacture all the parts of the airship in France.
 We put everything into ten containers to deliver the airship.
 We assemble the airship on site, use it for the mission with the authorization of the government, and disassemble the airship, putting all the parts in containers to send them to another mission.”